Mesopotamia / Egypt (earliest); England (modern textile) · c. 4000 BCE–present (industrial revolution: 1760s)

 Today, seamless patterns are essential across fashion textiles, wallpaper, gift wrapping, website backgrounds, and print-on-demand.
 Digital tools have democratized pattern creation, but the fundamental challenge remains: designing motifs that tile perfectly at edges while maintaining visual interest.
 SVG is the ideal format for patterns — mathematical precision ensures perfect tiling at any scale.

-Key Seamless Pattern Artists
+Key Seamless Pattern artists

 WM